mamift/ReactRibbon/README.md

 # A re-creation of the Office 2010 ribbon in react

-After git-cloning, run `yarn start run` or `npm start run`.
+After git-cloning, and installing dependencies, run `yarn start run` or `npm start run`.

-Includes a functioning ribbon toolbar (with tabbed ribbon buttons and grouped contextual ribbons, also with 5 different colours)
+Includes a functioning ribbon toolbar (with tabbed ribbon buttons and grouped contextual ribbons, also with 5 different colours).

+It was built with IE11 compatibility in mind, so should work with all other major browsers without issue.

-## Screenshots:
+## Screenshot:

-Very barebones:
+[screenshot1]:(screenshot1.png) "A screenshot"

 # Misc